litecart/litecart/DEVELOPER.md

   Examples:

     !
-Fix critical issue where drinks was not coming out of the tap
+Fix critical issue where beer was not coming out of the tap
     + Added lettuce to the sallad
     - Removed tomatoes as some guests are allergic
     * Replaced the smaller plate with a larger one